Looking for a midwife

 Christian Share Programs

-If you don't know about Christian share programs, they let you join a community of Christians.
+Christian share programs let you join a community of Christians.
 Each member helps pay off others' medical bills.
-It's like insurance but falls under the faith exception of Obamacare.
+Like insurance, it falls under the faith exception of Obamacare.
 Instead of having health insurance, you would choose to be part of a Christian share program.

 In my experience, programs like Good Samaritan Ministries can reimburse up to $10,000 for midwifery care.
 This is because it costs insurers much less than a hospital birth.